The lie of "Quranic Abrogation"

 Abrogations or Contradictions?

 As mentioned, the abrogation concept implies that some Quranic verses have been abrogated by other verses.
 On the other hand, the anti-Quranic writers claim that these cases, and other cases they put forward, are in fact contradictions inside the Quran.
-Consequently, they use these cases as evidence to refute the divinity of the Quran.
+Consequently, they use these cases to deny the divinity of the Quran.

 It is noted that the examples used by Muslim scholars as 'abrogated verses' are not always the verses used by non-Muslim writers and which they simply refer to as 'contradictions in the Quran'.

-Although it can be said that the common aspect shared by the two groups is their poor understanding of the Quran, yet it can also be added that in the case of the non-Muslim writers, and particularly those who do not speak Arabic, we often find many of their claims for contradictions to be a product of their acquisition of inaccurate and misleading translations of the Quran.
+Although it can be said that the common aspect shared by the two groups is their poor understanding of the Quran, yet it can also be added that in the case of the non-Muslim writers, and particularly those who are not familiar with the Arabic language, we often find many of their claims for contradictions to be a product of their acquisition of inaccurate and misleading translations of the Quran.

 Both of these types of false claims can be dealt with in the light of the Quran.
 It can be demonstrated that these claims are no more than cases of poor understanding of the book.

-These Quranic state clearly that God"s words have been perfected and cannot be abrogated, yet sadly these Muslim scholars have invented the greatest lie about the Quran, claiming that there are verses in the Quran that abrogate and invalidate other verses.
+These Quranic verses state clearly that God's words have been perfected and cannot be abrogated, yet sadly these Muslim scholars have invented the greatest lie about the Quran, claiming that there are verses in the Quran that abrogate and invalidate other verses.

 They base their claim on a corrupted interpretation of two verses:

-What the interpreters claim is that this verse confirms that some Quranic verses are invalidated by others.
-They interpret ‘Ayah’ in this verse to mean a verse in the Quran.
-And they interpret the word "nansakh" as to mean: to abrogate.
-But does this word, as used in the Quran, truly mean abrogate?
+The abrogation advocates claim that this verse confirms that some Quranic verses are invalidated by others.
+They interpret 'ayat' in this verse to mean a verse in the Quran.
+And they interpret the word 'nansakh' to mean: to abrogate.
+It can be shown that on both counts they are in error.
+To demonstarte their error, it is necessary to examine the correct meanings of both words, 'ayat' and 'nansakh' as used in 2:106

-The word Ayah, as used in various verses in the Quran, can have one of four different meanings:
+The word 'ayat', as used in various verses in the Quran, can have one of four different meanings:

 a- It could mean a miracle from God as in: